Scholarship awards are subject to funding availability each year.

 - MIM Alumni Scholarship

-Established in 2012 by the alumni and friends of the MIM program, this fund provides academic support to a student enrolled in the MIM program based on financial need and academic excellence.
+was established in 2012 by the alumni and friends of the MIM program, this fund provides academic support to a student enrolled in the MIM program based on financial need and academic excellence.
+The amount of the award is up to $2,000.

 - The Myra Wilson Scholarship